jfs111/WordWeaveWeb/README.md

 5. **Auto-Hop budget of 1.0 is well calibrated:** average consumption 0.73-0.88, with traversals reaching 10 hops on high-similarity document series (CDI contracts: 0.97-0.99 similarity) while stopping at 3-4 hops on weaker connections.

 6. **Limitation identified:** Graph-RAG starts from vector search results.
 If vector search misses a document entirely (RGPD Q3: sanctions in `vosdroits` not found), the graph cannot compensate.
-A future **hierarchical super-index** (1 embedding per document for document-level pre-filtering) would address this.

 > **Reproduce these results:** Upload the corpora from `examples/corpus_novatech/` and `examples/corpus_rgpd/`, run the full pipeline, and test the questions listed in the benchmark files.